dockerinaction/ch8_multi_stage_build/README.md

 docker container run --rm -it dockerinaction/http-client:latest
 ```

-The http-client program will search google for 'docker' and print the initial output for the page.
+The http-client program will retrieve its own source code from GitHub.